phone: (503) 823-TREE (8733)

 Lists are updated every 3 years to ensure that they reflect the most suitable trees for the right-of-way.
 See the Frequently Asked Questions to learn more about how these lists are determined and click the links in the menu on the left to explore the new lists.

 New Feature!
 Explore all trees and all site conditions using this Master Tree List.
 This is an Excel file which allows you to sort trees by Tree Type, Scientific Name, Common Name or other Site Condition.
+Click here for tips on how to use this file.

 Before planting a tree on a City street (right-of-way), you need to obtain a planting permit.
 The permit is free and includes an on-site inspection.
 Before purchasing your tree, call Urban Forestry at 503-823-TREE (8733) to request your planting permit and schedule a free on-site inspection.
 An Urban Forestry Tree Inspector will make sure the tree you choose is the right tree for the location and will answer any questions you may have.
 This will ensure that the tree provides the maximum benefit and requires minimal maintenance in the future.